Beyond held its 7th study session, "Game Development's [Super Cool] ~ Game API Development for Social Game Development"!

 <tr>Company name Speaker name Session title

-| Clover Lab Co., Ltd. | Mr. Hatanaka | API development and usage with Go |
+| Clover Lab Co., Ltd | Mr. Hatanaka | API development and usage with Go |

-| Beyond Co., Ltd. | Bandai | API Development with Phalcon |
+| Beyond Co., Ltd | Bandai | API Development with Phalcon |

-| Aiming Co., Ltd. | Mr. Uemori | Rails-API Way in Aiming |
+| Aiming Co., Ltd | Mr. Uemori | Rails-API Way in Aiming |

 API development and usage with Go

-The materials for this article are here:
+The materials for this session are here:

-Wonder Crown is written entirely in Go.
+Apparently, the entire backend of Wonder Crown is written in Go.

 - Static Tidying Language